Pankrat/mixpanel-rabbit/README.md

 `mixpanel`. *mixpanel-rabbit*  inserts your Mixpanel token, base64-encodes the data and sends it to Mixpanel.

-Erlang and RabbitMQ needs to be installed.
+Erlang (R14) and RabbitMQ (2.8) needs to be installed.
+Different versions might work.

-At the moment the queue name is hardwired to "mixpanel".
+The queue name is hardwired to "mixpanel" but can be configured via sys.config.

 Usage
 -----